jgdef/mongo-follower/README.md

 * **Resumable**.
 An oplog timestamp is maintained which allows for restarting `MongoFollower` to resume processing.
 The timestamp can be configured with:
   * `updateInterval`: control how often the file is updated.
   * `updateDelay`: subtracts some amount of time from the oplog so that oplog events aren't skipped during a restart.
-* **Initial import**.
-By starting the process with an initial import all documents can be exported effortlessly.
+* **Initial export**.
+By starting the process with an initial export all documents can be exported effortlessly.
 * **Runner harness**.
 The `Runner` utilities make setting up a follower a breeze.

 ## How it works
 MongoFollower is a two step process to efficiently export data from a collection then keep it synchronized.

 1. An initial export gets the bulk of your historic documents out of the collection.
-This can be disabled by setting `initialImport` to `false`.
+This can be disabled by setting `initialExport` to `false`.
 2. A MongoDB oplog tailing process is started which keeps processing events as they occur.

 The interface is driven by extending the `MongoEventListener` and providing an instance of the listener to the `Runner` utility.